What is uterine cancer?

 Often, surgeons use a single procedure to diagnose, stage (describe severity) and treat uterine sarcoma.
 Treatment options are like those for endometrial cancer.
-Most women have a hysterectomy, as well as a BSO to remove the ovaries and fallopian tubes.
+You may have a hysterectomy, as well as a BSO to remove your ovaries and fallopian tubes.

 Can uterine cancer be prevented?

 Most of the time, you can’t prevent uterine cancer.
 But you can take steps to reduce your risk: